 Cloud technologies are becoming one of the major investments for all sizes of organizations.
 The goal generally includes plans to reduce costs, consolidate billing, ensure server availability and plan for disaster recovery.
 If you’re like most businesses, you already have at least one workload running in the cloud.
 Cloud computing increases efficiency, helps improve cash flow, and offers many more benefits.

 Why Migrate to the Cloud?

-Access from Anywhere: Whether you’re working in your office or on the go, you get a familiar, top-of-the-line set of productivity tools. always the latest versions—let you create, edit, and share from your PC/Mac or your iOS, Android or Windows devices with anyone in real time.
+Access from Anywhere: Whether working in your office or on the go, you get a familiar, top-of-the-line set of productivity tools.
+Always the latest versions—let you create, edit, and share from your PC/Mac or your iOS, Android or Windows devices with anyone in real-time.

 Low Financial Risk: Switch from CAPEX to OPEX.
 Simply put, capital expenditures tend to be major investments in goods, which show up on the balance sheet and are depreciated over the life of the asset, typically 3 years, whereas operating expenditure shows up on the profit and loss account and relates to expenses incurred on an ongoing basis.